alphagov/govuk-brand-guidelines/src/graphic-device/dot-use-examples/index.md

 ### Overuse

-Do not overuse the dot
+Do not overuse the dot.

 </div>
 <div>